avinashbabudonthu/spring-core/dependency-injection-annotations/README.md

-# Dependency Injection using Xml
+# Dependency Injection using Java Annotations

 ## Create project using maven
 ```